Lifesaving Certification Requirements

 * Residents with a capitol "R" refers to residents and fellows

-As stated in the current UW Hospital and Clinics Appointment Information for Residents and Fellows in Graduate Medical Education Programs document, your appointment is contingent upon:
+As stated in the current UW Hospital and Clinics Appointment Information for Residents and Fellows in Graduate Medical Education Programs document, appointment is contingent upon:

-- BLS/CPR: All incoming Residents* are required to show current certification or become certified in basic life support or CPR within the first three months at UW Hospital and Clinics.
+- BLS/CPR: All incoming Residents* are required to show current certification in basic life support or CPR before beginning training at UW Hospital and Clinics.
 Certification must be kept up-to-date throughout training at UW Hospital and Clinics.

 - ACLS/PALS: Those Residents required to be certified in ACLS or PALS must also show current certification or be certified within the first three months at UW Hospital and Clinics.
 Residents required to be certified in ACLS or PALS must keep their ACLS or PALS certification up-to-date throughout their training at UW Hospital and Clinics, as well as their BLS/CPR certification.

 - Training Fees: Training sessions are held in the hospital throughout the year and are offered at no charge to the Resident.
 Fees for training obtained outside the UW Hospital and Clinics Emergency Education Center program will not be reimbursed.

 - Residents are released from other responsibilities to attend the training sessions for certification or re-certification.

-- If you are currently certified: As a new Resident, upload a PDF of your CPR card to your MedHub new hire portal or submit to your program coordinator.
+- Currently certified: As a new Resident, upload a PDF of the CPR card to the MedHub new hire portal or submit to program coordinator.